zmrdko/linuxcnc-ethercat/documentation/pdos-and-syncs.md

 *Disclaimer: I'm still somewhat new to EtherCAT, so I may be mis-understanding something here.
-There may be a performance impact of some of these changes that I'm not aware of, but from a correctness standpoint I'm fairly confident that this is all correct.*
+There may be a performance impact of some of these changes that I'm not aware of, but from a correctness standpoint I'm fairly confident that this is accurate.*

 If you look through the drivers in the LinuxCNC-Ethercat codebase and how they handle PDOs, then you'll notice that different drivers have 3